jdombrosky/How-Prevalent-Is-Archaeological-Garden-Hunting/README.md

 Supplementary Material

 This is the Supplementary Material for the following:
 Dombrosky, J., C. S. Ainsworth, A. Judkins, J. V. Meyer, M. A. Adler, and E. L. Jones.
 Under Review.
 How Prevalent Is Archaeological Garden Hunting?
-Submitted to Proceedings of the National Academy of Sciences.
+Submitted to Current Anthropology.

 This is work is not to be used/cited until publication.